 - Additional cafeteria tables will be available in Taylor Hall for social distancing during lunch.

-- To reduce the number of students in Taylor Hall at lunch time, preschool and pre-k students will pack their lunches and eat in their classrooms.
+- To reduce the number of students in Taylor Hall at lunchtime, preschool, pre-k, and kindergarten students will pack their lunches and eat in their classrooms.

 - We will not have large group assemblies or gatherings.